Vermont

 Woodstock and the Southeast

 The Billings Farm and Museum 1 mile north of Woodstock is a working 19th-century farm with genuinely good interpretation of Vermont agricultural history.
-Better than it sounds. $18 for adults.
+Better than it sounds.
+Around $18 for adults.

 Waterbury